pmd/pmd/docs/pages/7_0_0_release_notes.md

 #### Compatibility and migration notes

-PMD 7 requires Java 8 or above to execute.
+* PMD 7 requires Java 8 or above to execute.

-TODO - what to look out for.
-Hints and known problems.
+* CLI changed: Custom scripts need to be updated.
+* Java module revamped: Custom rules need to be updated.
+* Removed rules: Custom rulesets need to be reviewed.
+See below for a list of new and removed rules.
+* XPath 1.0 support is removed, `violationSuppressXPath` now requires XPath 2.0 or 3.1: Custom rulesets need to be reviewed.
+* Custom rules using rulechains: Need to override {% jdoc core::lang.rule.AbstractRule#buildTargetSelector() %}
+  using {% jdoc core::lang.rule.RuleTargetSelector#forTypes(java.lang.Class,java.lang.Class...) %}.

 #### New Rules